JESTR: Joint Embedding Space Technique for Ranking Candidate Molecules for the Annotation of Untargeted Metabolomics Data: Results

 \subsection{Ablation study - removing regularization}

-To assess the value of regularization, the model was retrained without .
+To assess the value of regularization, the model was retrained without.
 Regularizing the training loss with molecular candidates improves rank@1 by 11.4\%, 6.0\% and 37.1\% on the NPLIB1, NIST2020 and MoNA datasets, respectively.
-Improvements using regularization is evident at almost all ranks and all datasets ((Table \ref{tab:results}B).
-For rank@20 on NPLIB1, the results drop by 0.3\% since the rank@20 result for NPLIB1 is high even without regularization, where even a small change in a few targets changes the result slightly.
+Improvements using regularization are evident at almost all ranks and all datasets (Table \ref{tab:results}B).
+For rank@20 on NPLIB1, the results drop by 0.3\% since the rank@20 result for NPLIB1 is high even without regularization, where even a small change in a few targets changes the result slightly. \fix{On the MassSpecGym dataset, regularization did not consistently boost model performance.
+Specifically, we observe a slight decrease in performance across all rank@k's when evaluating candidates by mass, and similarly, a modest reduction in rank@5 performance when using candidates by formula.
+We suspect that the challenging split within this dataset limits the generalizability benefits provided by regularization.}

 To further demonstrate the value of regularization, we performed additional analysis on the NPLIB1 dataset.
 With regularization, the number of target molecules ranked @1 increases significantly, from 301 to 375, causing a ripple effect in improving other rank@k numbers (Figure \ref{fig:res_aug}A).
 Further, we examined the Tanimoto similarity between molecules in the training set and their candidates.
 We retrieved $15.86$ million candidates from PubChem based on the chemical formulas of the target molecules in the training set.
 The majority of these candidates show low Tanimoto similarity with the target molecules (Figure \ref{fig:res_aug}B).
 Hence, our fine-tuning regularization strategy and sorting the candidates by their cosine similarity to the target effectively prioritizes regularization with the most similar candidates.
 We approximately utilized $7$ million candidates for regularization during the last 3\% of training epochs.
 Upon examining the cosine similarity distributions on the embeddings of candidate and target molecules (Figure \ref{fig:res_aug}C), we see that our regularization strategy reduces the average cosine similarity between targets and their candidates.
 Regularization is therefore effective, enabling the model to discriminate between a target molecule and its candidates.
 Similar analysis for the NIST2020 and MoNA datasets is shown in Figures S4 and S5 in the Supplementary Information.